 - The Company uses e-learning to train employees in corruption prevention and other issues.
-This training covers issues set forth in our Compliance Manual such as eliminating organized crime, preventing money laundering, eliminating unfair transactions (abuse of superior bargaining position), preventing insider trading, and prohibiting gifts and entertainment. - · We work to prevent corruption by providing the internal whistleblower system. - We assess corruption risk and endeavor to control it when selecting new domestic and international business partners and entering new regions and business areas.
-We ask our prospective business partners to fill out a basic check sheet and a compliance check sheet, and also have our legal compliance department confirm the absence of any violations.
-In this way, we carry out a comprehensive examination in areas such as eliminating organized crime, preventing money laundering, eliminating unfair transactions, preventing insider trading, prohibiting gifts and entertainment, and forbidding contribution to politicians and political organizations. - Businesses deemed to be at high risk of corruption are monitored closely by the Executive Management Committee and the Strategy Planning Special Committee, and they decide on an appropriate response in each case. - The Board of Directors closely monitors the Corruption Prevention Policy.
+This training covers issues set forth in our Compliance Manual such as eliminating organized crime, preventing money laundering, eliminating unfair transactions (abuse of superior bargaining position), preventing insider trading, and prohibiting gifts and entertainment. - We work to prevent corruption by providing the internal whistleblower system. - We comprehensively assess corruption risk and endeavor to control it when selecting new domestic and international business partners and entering new regions and business areas.
+We ask our prospective business partners to fill out a basic check sheet and a compliance check sheet, and also have our legal compliance-related departments confirm the absence of any violations.
+In this way, we carry out a comprehensive examination in areas designated or assessed to be high risk, such as preventing bribery, eliminating organized crime, preventing money laundering, eliminating unfair transactions, preventing insider trading, and forbidding contribution to politicians and political organizations. - ·In 2021, to assess the risk of corruption, we began conducting surveys based on the Sustainable Procurement Standards for suppliers and contractors to ascertain the situation at each company, asking about designated high-risk issues such as preventing bribery and other forms of corruption, avoiding interactions with organized criminal groups, and promoting fair business activities. - Businesses deemed to be at high risk of corruption are monitored closely by the Executive Management Committee and the Strategy Planning Special Committee, and they decide on an appropriate response in each case. - The Board of Directors closely monitors the Corruption Prevention Policy.
 The Risk Management Special Committee supervises such areas as eliminating organized crime, preventing money laundering, eliminating unfair transactions, preventing insider trading, prohibiting gifts and entertainment, and forbidding contribution to politicians and political organizations, and regularly reports to the Board of Directors.